qstevens/Eris/README.md

 5. Click on "Enable", then select the "Create credentials" button on the right hand side

-6. Fill in "Web server (eg. node.js, Tomcat)" and select "Public data" for the empty fields and get your credentials
+6. Fill in "Web server (eg. node.js, Tomcat)" and select "Public data" for the empty fields and get your credentials (save this)

-Congratulations, you now have your YouTube API Key!
-(Save this, too)

-*Clone **eris** from this repository*
+Clone **eris** from this repository

-*Configure botsettings.json*
+Configure botsettings.json

 1. Take the Discord bot token and paste it into the botsettings(example).json file